Over recent years there have been changes in how income from savings and dividends are taxed. This is a brief summary.

 Although dividend income is investment income, in tax speak its not Savings Income, and the regime outlined above for savings income doesn’t apply.

-(b) there is a £2,000 Dividend Allowance (which was £5,000 in 16/17 and 17/18) – note the DA is part of the regular Basic Rate and Higher Rate bands, and not separate – it is a nil rate on that slice of dividend within the regular tax band
+- There is a £2,000 Dividend Allowance (which was £5,000 in 2016/17 and 2017/18) – note the DA is part of the regular Basic Rate and Higher Rate bands, and not separate – it is a nil rate on that slice of dividend within the regular tax band

 - Basic Rate 7.5%